Your hectic day has finally lulled to a stop.

 Connecting with your soul is not a novel, wishy-washy, one-off experience.
 It is a serious practice.
 It is a daily practice that one should commit to for life.
 You need to make an effort every day to introspect and turn inwards in order to reap the most benefits.
 And when I mention the benefits, I mean everything ranging from the small and subtle, to the paradigm-shifting-mind-blowing-mystical-experiences.

 This website is full of suggestions on how to connect with your soul, but here is a great place to start.
-In my current spiritual practice, I make use of dream work, shadow work, journalling, tarot and oracle cards, meditation, spirit guide contact, and prayer (but my practice often morphs and changes).
+In my current spiritual practice, I make use of dream work, shadow work, inner child work, journaling, the I Ching and oracle/tarot cards, self-love, meditation, spirit guide contact, and prayer (but my practice often morphs and changes).

 2. Seek relentlessly for self-fulfillment

-Start focusing on what will emotionally, mentally, and spiritually fulfill you.
+Start trying to find what will emotionally, mentally, and spiritually fulfill you.
 This will require you to look inwards and to possibly ignore everything that everyone has ever told you about who you “should” be.

 Self-fulfillment is 100% personal and up to you to discover.
 No one can hand it to you on a silver platter.
 You have to explore what sets your soul on fire and makes your heart sing.
 YOU have to take the steps, set the goals, and put in the effort because if you don’t, you will wind up feeling empty and unfulfilled.